Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Introduction

-\item Noisy tensor (or matrix) completion is surprisingly blessed by oRGrad.
-A notorious hurdle in designing tensor completion algorithms is to maintain the so-called {\it incoherence} (formal definition can be found in Section~\ref{sec:oNTC}).
-This is especially true for Riemannian optimization that often involves SVD at each iterations, and existing algorithms \citep{cai2022generalized, cai2022provable} require additional {\it trimming} procedures after step (\ref{eq:oRGrad-1}).
-Blessed with the online nature of oRGrad, together with a spectral representation tool from \cite{xia2021normal}, we manage to directly show $\bcalT_t$ is already incoherent so that the trimming step is bypassed.
-An even more surprising blessing of online method is that we can easily derive a sharp upper bound for the {\it entry-wise} error $\|\bcalT_t-\bcalT^{\ast}\|_{\ell_\infty}$, which is of great value to the statistical inference \citep{chen2019inference, xia2021statistical} for low-rank models.
-Deriving the entry-wise error is notoriously challenging for noisy tensor (matrix) completion, for which prior works \citep{chen2021bridging,wang2021entrywise} often rely on a rather complicated {\it leave-one-out} framework to finely analyze the algorithmic dynamics.
-Lastly, our result suggests that, provided with a warm initialization, $\tilde O_m(d_{\submax})$ randomly sampled entries suffice to complete the whole tensor.
-In contrast, most prior works still require a sample size $\tilde O_m\big((d^{\ast })^{1/2}\vee d_{\submax}\big)$ even if a warm initialization is available.
-Table~\ref{table:completion} presents the advantages of oRGrad on tensor completion.
+\item Noisy tensor (or matrix) completion benefits significantly from oRGrad.
+A major challenge in designing tensor completion algorithms is maintaining the so-called incoherence (see Section~\ref{sec:oNTC} for a formal definition).
+This is especially true for Riemannian optimization, which often involves SVD at each iteration.
+Existing algorithms \citep{cai2022generalized, cai2022provable} require additional trimming procedures after step (\ref{eq:oRGrad-1}).
+By exploiting the online nature of oRGrad and a spectral representation tool from \cite{xia2021normal}, we can directly show that $\bcalT_t$ is already incoherent, bypassing the trimming step.
+Another surprising advantage of the online method is that we can easily derive a sharp upper bound for the entry-wise error $\|\bcalT_t-\bcalT^{\ast}\|_{\ell_\infty}$, which is highly valuable for statistical inference \citep{chen2019inference, xia2021statistical} in low-rank models.
+Deriving the entry-wise error is notoriously challenging for noisy tensor (matrix) completion, where prior works \citep{chen2021bridging, wang2021entrywise} often rely on a complicated leave-one-out framework to analyze algorithmic dynamics finely.
+Our results suggest that, with a warm initialization, $\tilde O_m(d_{\submax})$ randomly sampled entries suffice to complete the whole tensor.
+In contrast, most prior works still require a sample size $\tilde O_m\big((d^{\ast })^{1/2}\vee d_{\submax}\big)$ even with a warm initialization.
+Table~\ref{table:completion} presents the advantages of oRGrad in tensor completion.

-\item We further demonstrate the merits of oRGrad on binary tensor learning, where maintaining incoherence is also crucial and enforced by trimming in the literature \citep{cai2022generalized,han2022optimal}.
-To our surprise, assuming a {\it logistic link}, we show that oRGrad naturally preserves incoherence so that additional trimming treatment becomes unnecessary.
-To our best knowledge, ours is the first result of its kind.
-Finally, if the step size is properly chosen w.r.t. time horizon, a minimax optimal (up to logarithmic factors) error rate can be achieved.
+\item The merits of oRGrad are further demonstrated in binary tensor learning.
+Assuming a logistic link, we show that oRGrad naturally preserves incoherence, eliminating the need for additional trimming.
+To the best of our knowledge, this is the first result of its kind.
+Finally, with a properly chosen step size relative to the time horizon, a minimax optimal error rate (up to logarithmic factors) can be achieved.